kryptokrona/kryptokrona-wallet-backend-js/README.md

 In this example, we only print messages that fall into the SYNC category.

-You can view available categories and log levels in the documentation below.
+You can view available categories and log levels in the documentation.

+## Changelog

+### v3.0.0

+* Fix bug where using multiple wallet instances with different configs would only use the latest config.
+* API change - You must now provide a config to the Utilities/ValidateParameters functions if you are using a non default config, for example if you are using the library for another cryptocurrency.
+Otherwise, the default TurtleCoin config will be used.

+### v2.0.0

+Start of changelog.

 ## Contributing